GaryHostt/Oracle_Integration/README.md

 [This workshop](https://github.com/GaryHostt/OIC_SaaS_integration) shows how to configure Fusion/Cloud ERP to perform outbound communication with OIC.
 In it, a product created in Product Data Hub triggers an integration to then add the data to CPQ.
 It will also get you started with Process Automation.

-This video shows you how to start[configuring salesforce for business events](https://www.youtube.com/watch?v=5Pq-Dme5Gvc&feature=share) as integration triggers.
+This video shows you how to start [configuring salesforce for business events](https://www.youtube.com/watch?v=5Pq-Dme5Gvc&feature=share) as integration triggers.
 This article explains [configuring Service Cloud outbound communication](https://redthunder.blog/2019/04/15/oracle-service-cloud-to-eloqua-contact-create-update-using-oic/) to Eloqua.

 ### Scheduled